dong-alex/HTNE-cleared-media/README.md

 As the data is sent back to the client, it will display the user's general sentiment score and details in regards to it.

-# DISCLAIMER: The analysis being performed DOES NOT confirm any bias or views towards political issues or current events.
+# DISCLAIMER: The analysis being performed DOES NOT confirm any bias or views towards political issues or current events and they DO NOT accurately represent any user/hashtag position or thoughts in their entirety.

 ### CNN / FOX

-CNN and Fox News cover current events in different bias, liberal and conservative respectively.
-As popular events are covered.
-Both sides cover the same topic, but uses different viewpoints.
-This specific part of the app uses a NLP algorithm to determine the significant sections of news articles that are scraped and inspected.
-These summaries are then displayed to the user to create a side by side comparison and set a stance for themselves.
+It is not uncommon for traditional news sites like CNN and Fox News to cover the same event with different biases.
+It can be difficult at times to see the subtle differences between them.
+How they may frame certain events, or how they analyze them.
+This specific part of the app allows users to scrape CNN / Fox News articles and provide a side by side summary (created by an NLP algorithm) of how these news sites talk about issues for the user to read.
+Allowing the users to see different issues in different lights and decide where they stand on it.

 ### Local Setup